Financial help when you have a lung condition

 You can save money by buying a prescription prepayment certificate (PPC).
 Once you have a PPC, all your prescriptions will be covered during its time period, no matter how many you need.
 There are two options to choose from:

-• A three-month PPC.
-This will save you money if you normally order more than three prescriptions in three months.
+• A 3-month PPC will save you money if you normally order more than three prescriptions in three months.
+The cost is £32.05.

-• A 12-month PPC.
-This will save you money if you normally order more than 11 prescriptions in a year.
-You can pay for this in 10 installments.
+• A 12-month PPC will save you money if you normally order more than 11 prescriptions in a year.
+The cost is £114.50.
+You can pay for this in 10 instalments.

 You can buy a PPC online, or you can call 0300 330 1341 to buy one over the phone.